Key takeaways:

 Templates

-eCommerce tools and capabilities
+E-commerce tools and capabilities

 Marketing tools and services

-Marketing your website isn’t optional if you want people to actually find and engage with it.
+To market your website isn’t optional if you want people to actually find and engage with it.
 This includes tools and services like SEO, pay-per-click (PPC) ads, email marketing, and social media promotion.

 Here are the typical costs for different website marketing strategies:

-- SEO services can run from $2500 to $7,500+ per month
+- SEO services can run from $1,000 to $2,500+ per month, with some agencies charging more.

-- PPC campaigns typically require at least $100 per month in ad spend, plus management fees
+- PPC campaigns typically require at least $100 per month in ad spend, plus management fees.

-- Social media marketing services may cost $100 to $5,000 per month if outsourced
+- Social media marketing services may cost $100 to $5,000 per month if outsourced.

 How much does it cost to build a website with a website builder?